Topological generation of special linear groups: Preliminary results

-Now recall a group acts primitively on a vector space $V$ if it acts irreducibly and preserves no additive decomposition of $V$.
-The following lemmas prove the set of tuples in $G^e$ generating a primitive subgroup is open.
+Now recall $G$ acts primitively on a $kG$-module $V$ if it acts irreducibly and preserves no non-trivial direct sum decomposition of $V$.
+The following lemmas establish that the set of tuples in $G^e$ generating a primitive subgroup is an open subset of $G^e$.